Nosto/nosto-shopware6/README.md

 <a name="dependencies"></a>
 # Dependencies
-* Overdose Job Scheduler which is included in the plugin sources
+* Nosto Job Scheduler which is included in the plugin sources

 <a name="job-scheduling-view-listing"></a>